Peer Review Excerpt 2

 A Burst of Joy

 He looked an awful lot like Andrew Jackson.
-A long narrow face, a shock of white brushy hair, and an irascible temperament.
-He was my paternal grandfather, Kurtz Olson.
-Despite his prickly, no-nonsense, narrow approach to life, I found him endlessly endearing.
+A long, craggy, narrow face, a shock of white brushy hair, and an irascible temperament.
+That was my paternal grandfather, Kurtz Olson.
+Despite his throwback, no-nonsense, narrow persona I found him endlessly interesting and somehow quite endearing.

-The youngest of seven children to immigrants Peter and Matilda Olson, Kurtz was born in Wing River, Minnesota in 1905.
-Though I don’t know much about his early life, I do know that he had a had a short attention span, and restless feet.
+The youngest of seven children to Swedish immigrants Peter and Matilda Olson, Kurtz was born in Wing River, Minnesota in 1905.
+Though I don’t know much about his early Minnesota upbringing, I do know that he had a mercurial temperament, no attention span, and restless feet.
+Grandpa frequently uprooted his family, first moving house to house, then state to state, reaching the Pacific coast.

-During the worst of the Depression Grandpa worked as a welder, and scrap metal dealer.
+During the worst of the Depression years Grandpa worked as a welder, and scrap metal dealer.
 My dad like to remind us that with so many people jobless, Kurtz had lots of work repairing and parting out junked automobiles.
 One of my favorite snapshots from his early years is Grandpa and another man posing with axle grease below their noses.
-The two were making sport of Hitler, who in the 1930’s was still viewed as laughable.
-Grandpa Kurtz is smirking, knowing he’s naughty, and enjoying himself.
+The two were making sport of Hitler, who in the 1930’s was still viewed as an object of jest.
+Grandpa Kurtz is smirking, knowing he’s naughty, and thoroughly enjoying himself.

 During the Second World War, he and my grandmother moved the family to Tacoma, Washington.
 With the “Arsenal of Democracy” in full swing, Kurtz had plenty of metal work on the coast.
 After 1945, he again uprooted and moved his family to Spokane, Washington, where cheap hydro power had opened plenty of post-war employment.

 Still, Minnesota remained the holy land.
-Grandpa would hop in his truck and make frequent pilgrimages to the the upper mid-west, driving straight through (24 hours or so) to his homeland.
-It was as if traveling from Paris to Versailles, only longer.
+Always impulsive, Grandpa would hop in his truck and make sudden pilgrimages home, blowing straight through Montana and North Dakota, usually 24 hours or so to reach the open arms of his Minnesota family.

-Unlike my immediate family, where I was the only girl, (not counting my mom) Kurtz lived in a decidedly female home.
-My aunt and grandmother sat at the kitchen table reading the Enquirer and talking shit about nearly everybody.
-Poor Grandpa.
-Those two women tied that poor man into knots, and he reacted predictably.
-It wasn’t that my Grandfather was unkind by nature, but he was easy to wind up, perceiving the world in black and white, no middle.
+Unlike my immediate family, where I was the only girl, Kurtz lived in a decidedly female home.
+My aunt and grandmother typically sat for hours at the kitchen table, reading the Enquirer and movie magazines while talking shit about nearly everyone else in the family.
+Poor old Grandpa.
+Those two women tied that poor man into knots, riling him up with nonsense and fantom outrage.

-Despite those women bad-mouthing me and my brothers, he liked me.
-And I liked him.
-In a fleeting, incomplete memory I see him waiting under street lights at the Spokane Greyhound depot.
-We all must have been meeting a relative from Minnesota.
+In a fleeting, incomplete memory I see him waiting under street lights at the Spokane Greyhound bus depot.
+We all must have been meeting a relative from Minnesota or Seattle.
 In a burst of joy I remember shouting “Grandpa,” as I sprinted to him, where he scooped me up into a hug.
-Another vivid moment I recall was his truck pulling up in front of our house, and Kurtz coming to the door wearing nothing but a smirk, bright red long johns, and laced boots.
-What a crack up.
+Another vivid moment I recall was his truck pulling up in front of our house, and Kurtz coming to the door wearing nothing but that smirk, and bright red long johns, with laced Red Wing boots.
+What a character.

-In a NorthAmerican Scandinavian cadence some of his comments were just a hoot.
+Speaking in a NorthAmerican Scandinavian cadence (yah, you betcha) made some of his comments worth remembering.

 “First they call it yam, and then they called it yelly, now they call it pree-serfse.”